Blyth, Northumberland: Transport

-The Northumberland Line project is reopening a passenger rail service to Newsham by 2024.
+Until 2025, Blyth had no passenger rail service.
+It is now served by Blyth Bebside railway station, located on the west side of the town and Newsham railway station, to the south of the town, both on the Northumberland Line.
+The stations are served by two trains hourly to Ashington and two to Newcastle.

 Port of Blyth

+Early history

 The Port of Blyth was first recorded from 1138, when monks at Newminster Abbey exported salt, having created it from pans on the north side of the river and evaporated using the copious supplies of local coal.
 Coal exports started from the 14th century, with local mines recorded from the 16th century.
 In 1609 21,571 tons of coal were shipped from Blyth.
 The first large quay – Bishop's Quay, which still exists today – was developed by 1682.
 But the port was not dredged at this time, necessitating the use of Northumbrian keel boats to transfer the loads to ships moored offshore.
 By 1730 specific coaling and ballast quays existed, and by 1765 the ports facilities included a pilot house and lighthouse, to facilitate the newly built first breakwater, North Dyke.
 The High Lighthouse came into operation soon afterwards, operating until July 1984.

+18th century

+The Blyth port was founded by Edmund Hannay after he settled in Blyth in 1750.
+In 1786, Blyth's growth as a ship building town was seen after compulsory ship registration was brought in by the Shipping Act 1786 (26 Geo.
+3. c.
+60).
+After this time, it is noted that 35 ships were built in Blyth paving the way for a much greater expansion in the 19th century as its reputation grew.
+These 35 ships were built by four shipyards and credited to four main people: M. Watson, R. Stoker, Watts, and Hannay.

+There is a clear increase in ships being loaded at Blyth due to the accompanying increase in coal output with over 100 average increases between the years of 1755-1767 and 1793-1799.
+This figure shows that Blyth's use as a port to pick up coal increased.
+Other figures show that Blyth made ships were also used to export coal across the country particularly to Lynn and London.

+1755-1767: average of ships loaded at Blyth was 165.